The Canary Islands recently saw a massive sand storm which shut down all airports on the archipelago, and resulted in hundreds of cancelled flights.

 (Damn, i should have asked them for two telex!
 Actually, what is telex?)

 Below is the full response by Norwegian Airways (in which the response contradicts the referenced “legal basis”; see underlined sections).
-I have already contested their rejection, and will update the article with new developments.
+I have already contested their rejection — see update below.

 Unfortunately, Norwegian flight D85102 (TFS-MUC) 23.02.2020 was cancelled due to adverse weather conditions.
 This disruption was caused by extraordinary circumstances which could not have been avoided even if all reasonable measures had been taken.